palerdot/builder.io-next-tailwind-guide/README.md

 # Builder.io + Next + Tailwind guide

 Builder.io lets you build websites with a simple drag and drop interface.
 It also allows you to integrate seamlessly with existing components built by your developers.
-Let us explore how to bootstrap a `Builder.io` drag and drop interface within a `Next.js` app.
+Let us explore how to create a page with a drag and drop interface powered by `Builder` and `Next.js`.

-Before configuring a nextjs powered builder.io project, you can also quickly bootstrap this setup in two simple commands.
+Before configuring a `Builder` powered `Next.js` project, you can also quickly bootstrap this setup in two simple commands.

 1. Configure Nextjs with tailwind